preemptive/DashO-GameOfLife/README.md

 ### Enable and Configure R8

-The DashO Android Gradle Plugin relies on R8 to perform renaming and removal, so it is important that you enable it.
+The DashO Gradle Plugin for Android relies on R8 to perform renaming and removal, so it is important that you enable it.

 In `app/build.gradle`, add the following inside the `android { buildTypes { release { } } }` block: